Home | BaltimoreBrew.com

 The Brew pointed out that G.L.O.M. currently has no facilities in Maryland (but recently incorporated as an out-of-state corporation) and that its finances are shaky, with a reported negative net worth of $3 million and a history of lawsuits for nonpayment of rent.

-The organization has yet to officially announce Mosby’s position.
+G.L.O.M. has yet to officially announce Mosby’s appointment or her position within the organization.

 Its CEO, Rev. Allen S. Turner, refused to either confirm or deny Mosby’s employment before he hung up on The Brew on October 16.